trafficone/plbl_blog/index.md

 I've lived in the Pacific Northwest for 10 years, 6 in Portland, OR and 4 in Seattle, WA.
 I've worked at tech companies almost all of my professional life, and programmed recreationally for almost all of my adult life.
-I've been married to my beautiful wife since 2011, and we have %NaN kids together.
+I've been married to my beautiful wife since 2011.

 ## Contact